doytsujin/athackst.github.io/_articles/2_aws_deepracer_software.md

 deepracer@amss-hd4i:/opt/aws/deepracer$ sudo ufw disable
 ```

-> Note the password for sudo is the same as your SSH password
+> Note the password for `sudo` is the same as your SSH password

-Now on your computer you can run my docker image with the following command:
+Now on your computer, run my docker image with the following command:

 ```bash
 docker run --network=host -it athackst/ros:kinetic-dev bash
 ```

-This starts my docker image in interactive terminal and shares your network with the image.
+This starts my docker image in an interactive terminal and shares your network with the image.
 You'll want to share your network with the image for the same reason you needed to disable the firewall.

 Now all you need to do is set the ROS_MASTER_URI to your DeepRacer.
 This is done simply through an environment variable.